top of page

 Lunch:

-Day 1: Mixed lentil curry (dal) with rice and sautéed greens.
+• Day 1: Mixed lentil curry (dal) with rice and a bowl of sautéed greens.
 Include different types of vegetables for your lunch.
 The more colours you eat the more nutrients and anti-oxidants you'd get.
 This will reduce inflammation and help with weight loss.

-Day 2: Rice with channa gravy and vegetables.
+• Day 2: Rice with channa gravy, a bowl of sabji and an egg.

 Evening Snack: